Why I'll Never Do The Master Cleanse Again, But Recommend It To Everyone

 I've been interested in trying the master cleanse since my friend did it in 2011.
 The result?
 She looked and felt better than ever before.
 Radiant skin, shimmering hair, high energy, and an empowered attitude about health.

-When a teammate suggested our entire company try the cleanse, I decided to give it a go.
+So when a teammate suggested our entire company try the cleanse, I decided to give it a go.
+Spoiler alert: My review was not so glowing.

 1. I had low energy.